theoteno/theoteno/README.md

 - Hi, I’m @theoteno
-- I’m interested in developing FOSS android & linux tools with gtk4
+- I’m interested in developing FOSS Android & Linux tools with Gtk4

-My first linux app will be Claps, a gtk4 (gnome) audio editor.
+My first linux app will be Claps, a Gtk4 (Gnome) audio editor.

 I started playing with the idea after Audacity added telemetry without opt-out, and made some changes that were limiting who could use it at all(age restriction).